 Experiment with black pepper essential oil in your kitchen.
 It will provide a burst of flavor to the simplest of meals that you won’t soon forget.
 Add a drop of essential oil to your favorite steak marinade and family and friends will want to know your secret to making grilled steak so delicious.

 The bottom line is black pepper contains all sorts of natural chemicals that can protect and support the human body.
-When black pepper is ingested, the antioxidants can play a critical role in supporting healthy cell function.
+When black pepper is ingested, the antioxidants can play a critical role in supporting healthy fat cells.

 You can make the most of black pepper essential oil by adding a few drops to your favorite food or apply it directly on the skin for pain-relief for a warming effect.
 Of course, before going ahead with any natural treatment option, check with your doctor first, especially if you have any respiratory issue.